 Will's recent song recitals include a recital of French song at the Italian Cultural Institute as part of the Transforming Borders series, and he performed as part of Natasha Loges' Brahms Lecture recital at Academy.
 He is particularly interested in performing works by contemporary composers and in Summer 2018 performed a series of new compositions of 'Protest Songs' by Academy composers at the Waterloo Festival.
 Will is a member of the Royal Academy of Music's prestigious Song Circle, and was Highly Commended in the Major Can Someren-Godfrey Vocal Prize for English Song.

 As a soloist he has recently sung in performances of Bach’s Matthew Passion for Trevor Pinnock, Mozart Mass in C Minor at St John's Smith Square, and Haydn’s Nelson Mass with the London Mozart Players.
-In May 2019 he will appear as Ormonte in Hampstead Garden Opera's production of Partenope [Handel]
+In May 2019 he appeared as Ormonte in Hampstead Garden Opera's production of Partenope [Handel]

 Will began singing as a treble in the choir of St Peter's Church, St Albans under Nick Robinson.
 Later, he held a choral scholarship at Magdalen College under Dan Hyde whilst studying for a BA in French.
 During his Year Abroad as part of his languages degree Will studied Mélodie Française with Corinne Sertillanges in Orléans.
 In September 2016 he returned to Oxford for a year, singing as a Lay Clerk at Christ Church under Stephen Darlington before beginning his studies at the Royal Academy of Music in September 2017.